Dugu Qieluo: Background

 Dugu Qieluo was born in 544, as the seventh daughter of the Western Wei general Dugu Xin, who was of Xianbei ethnicity (or Xianbeinized Xiongnu).
 Her mother, Lady Cui (崔氏), was Han Chinese.

 In 557, shortly after Western Wei was succeeded by Northern Zhou, Dugu Xin, who was impressed with Yang Jian, the son of his subordinate general Yang Zhong (楊忠), arranged the marriage between him and Dugu Qieluo.
 She was 13, and he was 16.

-Shortly thereafter, Dugu Xin became implicated in a plot organized by the general Zhao Gui (趙貴) against the regent Yuwen Hu, and Yuwen Hu forced him to commit suicide.
+Shortly thereafter, Dugu Xin became implicated in a plot organized by the general Zhao Gui against the regent Yuwen Hu, and Yuwen Hu forced him to commit suicide.

 Yang Jian and Lady Dugu loved each other dearly, and it was when they were both young that he swore an oath that he would never let another woman have his children.
 They ended up having five sons and five daughters.

 In 568, after Yang Zhong's death, Yang Jian inherited the title of Duke of Sui, and Lady Dugu thereafter presumably carried the title of Duchess of Sui.

 Duchess Dugu was one of the most honored women at the Northern Zhou court, as her sister was the wife of Emperor Ming, and her daughter, Yang Lihua, was the wife of Emperor Xuan.
 Despite her honored status, however, she was said to be humble.
 On one occasion, when the erratic Emperor Xuan was angry with Empress Yang and ordered her to commit suicide, Duchess Dugu found out and went into the palace, earnestly begging Emperor Xuan's forgiveness.
 Emperor Xuan relented and spared Empress Yang.

 In 580, Emperor Xuan, who had by then passed the throne to his young son Emperor Jing (by his concubine Zhu Manyue) and become retired emperor, but who was retaining imperial powers, died suddenly.
 Yang Jian seized power as regent.
 It was at that time when Duchess Dugu sent Yang Jian a message that stated, "This is like riding a wild beast.
 You will not be able to come off of it.
 You need to fight hard to stay on."
 After Yang Jian defeated the general Yuchi Jiong, who rose against him after he took power, he had Emperor Jing yield the throne to him in 581, ending Northern Zhou and establishing Sui dynasty as its Emperor Wen.
 He named Duchess Dugu Empress and their oldest son, Yang Yong, Crown Prince, while granting their other children, including Northern Zhou's Empress Yang, royal titles.